Opentrons/opentrons/RELEASING.md

 - Scope: `release`
 - Message: `${version}`

-11. Gather reviews on changelogs and release notes until everybody is satisfied
+11. Gather reviews on changelogs and release notes until everybody is satisfied.
+Check the docs at sandbox.docs.opentrons.com/release_${version}
 12. Once your chore bump branch is ready, squash merge the `chore_bump-${version}` into the `release_${version}` branch.
 13. Tag the release branch as the version you just bumped to; this is a release candidate that will undergo QA: